RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 </blockquote>

-The quote above, taken from "Sources of Power" is related to how experts make decisions in high-consequence situations, specfically when presented with information that runs counter to past experiences or a mental model of what is occurring.
+The quote above, taken from "Sources of Power" is related to how experts make decisions in high-consequence situations, specifically when presented with information that runs counter to past experiences or a mental model of what is occurring.
 He is describing how people adapt to the new information to make decisions.
 If we allow hindsight to guide a review, we will miss asking